richcsst/Graphics-Framebuffer/MANUAL.md

 # METHODS

    With the exception of "new" and some other methods that only expect one parameter, the methods expect a single hash reference to be passed.
 This may seem unusual, but it was chosen for speed, and speed is important in a Perl graphics module.
+Some methods are aliases of other methods.
+The choice of which to use is up to you and your preferences.

    The following are names you can search to get to the desired method: